Less concern of increasing the risk of infections and cancers

 A long-lasting drug-free remission

 By effectively eliminating chronic pathogenic T cells, Neihulizumab is likely to achieve a long-lasting remission.
 One of the limitations of TNF-alpha and IL-17 inhibitors is the lack of long-lasting drug-free remission.
-Although IL-12/23 inhibitors have longer remission terms of about 3 months, none of the current therapies could possibly achieve the goal of a long-lasting and drug-free remission.
+Although IL-12/23 inhibitors have longer remission terms of about 3 months, none of the current therapies the goal of a long-lasting and drug-free remission.

 Alternative therapy for the patients who either did not respond or lost response to existing therapies